dvdln/node-pushover-client/README.md

 });
 ```

-You can also pass the application token and/or user token along with `send()` data.
+You can also pass the application token and/or user token alongside `send()` data.
 ```js
 var pushNotification = new Pushover({
   token: 'KzGDORePK8gMaC0QOYAMyEEuzJnyUi'